Types of Criminal Offences in NSW Local Courts

 Strictly indictable offences are the most serious offences which start at the Local Courts but must be dealt with on indictment in higher Courts such as NSW District Court or the NSW Supreme Court.

-- Seek a short adjournment for legal advice.
+Request a short adjournment to obtain legal advice.

-If a plea of not guilty is entered to an offence which is a domestic violence offence, the matter is listed for a defended hearing and orders are made for services of the Police brief of evidence.
+When a plea of not guilty is entered to an offence which is a domestic violence offence, the matter is listed for a defended hearing and orders are made for service of the Police brief of evidence.

 If a plea of guilty is entered to an offence at the first mention date, then the Local Court may proceed to sentence on the same date or adjourn the matter for sentence and order a sentencing assessment report.